nwg-piotr/nwg-shell/updates.md

 # Recent updates

+## Azote 1.9.6 (2022.11.01)

+- added 2 lines to check if the `/usr/share/backgrounds/nwg-shell` path exists, and set it as the `sample_dir`, if so.

+---

+## nwg-shell-wallpapers 1.1 (2022.11.01)

+- added 4 new stunning renders by [badkarma](https://forum.archlabslinux.com/u/badkarma).

+---

 ## nwg-shell-config 0.4.5 (2022.10.31)

 - nwg-autotiling: added  `-l LIMIT`, `--limit LIMIT` argument, [contributed to the original autotiling repo](https://github.com/nwg-piotr/autotiling/pull/41) by @Syphdias